AlfrescoArchive/alfresco-support-tools/readme.txt

 1.4 Added 2 new tools:
-     -Hotthreads: to detect which thread is consuming more CPU time -JMX Settings: to find which beans have values overriden from the DB and revert them
+     -Hotthreads: to detect which thread is consuming more CPU time -JMX Settings: to find which beans have values overriden from the DB and revert them 1.4.1 Bugfix for HotThreads, missiing hotthread ids caused an error 1.4.2 Bugfix for Activesessions, mission properties my cause display error on freemarker.